KatieWillis/DoubleDriveSimulator/README.md

 * Jupyter notebook
 * Julia 1.5 or above
 * All dependencies can be installed by running the following code in julia from the location of the downloaded files (This only needs to be done once)
 ```
 using Pkg
 Pkg.activate("./Project/")
 Pkg.instantiate()
 ```

-The environment can then be loaded at the beginning of each jupyter session by running the following:
+The environment then needs to be loaded at the beginning of each jupyter session by running the following:
 ```
 ] activate "./Project/"
 ```